CameronMBrown/linear-regression-checker/README.md

 cd frontend && npm start
 ```

+Vite should open a browser window automatically for you, likely open on https://localhost:5173

 ## Testing

 Jest is used to test the primary use cases for the app.
 To run the test suite do the following: